 We knew our friends at Loot Vintage Rentals would have everything needed to complete this look.
-We borrowed these bentwood chairs from them, plus tons of vintage silver platters on which to serve our food.
+We borrowed these bentwood chairs from them, plus tons of vintage silver platters to serve our food.

 I’ll be the first to admit that I’ve never met a cheese board I didn’t like, but this dark and decadent one might be my favorite yet.
 We piled the brie, salami, grapes, rye toasts, fig chutney and candied nuts onto a large silver platter for a wickedly delicious display.

 Did you catch Camille’s “Kitchen Sink” Halloween Chocolate Bark recipe?
-I love that it takes colorful kids halloween candy and transforms it into a dinner party-worthy dessert…
+I love that it takes colorful kids Halloween candy and transforms it into a dinner party-worthy dessert.

 These caramel apples were even more delicious than they look, and we made them using a healthy alternative to the typical sugary version.